Day 1 – USA to Melbourne

 Travel through the landscape to the entrance of Uluru Kata Tjuta National Park.
 From there is it a 25 mile journey through the desert landscape to the mighty rock formation.
 On arrival at the viewing area you will walk to the best vantage point to see the 36 domes that comprise this amazing icon.
 You will then make our way to the western side of Kata Tjuta where you journey between the domes for a walk up Walpa Gorge, named for the wind (Walpa) that whistles between the massive domes.
 As you stroll between these mighty conglomerate rock walls your guide explains how the environment and the geology have evolved over millions of years.
 This is an afternoon tour of approximately 3.5 hours.Starting Accommodation:

-Transfer to the airport for your flight to Cairns.
+Transfer to the airport for your flight to Port Douglas.
 Upon arrival you will be transferred to your accommodation.